I. ACADEMIC POLICIES AND PROCEDURES

 WRITING REQUIREMENT STANDARD

-The expectation is that the written work will be typed, doubled-spaced and a minimum of 25 pages, footnotes included.
+The expectation is that the written work will be typed, doubled-spaced and a minimum of 7,500 words, footnotes included.
 However, this is intended only as a guideline.
 Final determination of appropriate requirements is left to the judgment of the course instructor/supervising faculty member.
 Students should arrange with the course instructor/supervising faculty member to submit an outline, abstract, first draft or other mutually agreeable research plan for comment prior to submitting the final version of the paper.

 For the semester in which a student intends to satisfy the writing requirement, it is the student’s responsibility to enroll in a course included on the Approved Writing Requirement Course List or an independent research project, or submit a completed, approved and signed Writing Requirement Intent Form to the Student Records Office no later than the end of the fifth week of the semester.
 Late submissions will not be accepted.